MASTER STUDY

 “How are you,” I typed in my phone.

 Yuxi scrawled characters on her screen with a fingertip.
 My life is glorious, the voice said.
-Her hands were rough and large for her slight frame.
+Her hands were rough, and large for her slight frame.

 “I think she likes me,” Dad said.
 He patted Yuxi’s hand on the tabletop and plucked the fabric of his sleeve.
 “She got me this, wasn’t that nice?
 Thanks, sweetie.”
-He looked almost glossy in his new plumage of happiness.
+He looked almost glossy in this new plumage of happiness.
 And that filled me with a surge of hope, and lifted an accusatory weight off my chest.

 “You mommy,” Yuxi said, raising the hem of her sweater.